sisihagen/website/content/en/blog/2019/07/sea-rescue-no-one-feels-responsible.md

 title: "Sea rescue, no one feels responsible!"
 date: 2019-07-28
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "On the refugee issue, Salvini is currently a bogeyman.
 This is simple and convenient to evade responsibility."
-draft: false
 lang: en
 cover: "society"
 ---